DAIAD/react-controls/README.md

 ### 1. Select Dropdown

 A control that mimics the ordinary `<select>`, but in an more cross-browser look-n-feel.
-It is built on Bootstrap's (`react-bootstrap`) dropdown button/menu funtionality.
+It is built on Bootstrap's (`react-bootstrap`) dropdown button/menu functionality.

 #### Properties - Select Dropdown: